-To illustrate, if a guest speaker visited a church in 2023 and received compensation from the church in an amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan) then the church must issue the person Copy B of Form 1099-NEC by January 31, 2024.
+To illustrate, if a guest speaker visited a church in 2024 and received compensation from the church in an amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan) then the church must issue the person Copy B of Form 1099-NEC by January 31, 2025.

 Exceptions apply.
 For example, a church need not issue a 1099-NEC to a corporation (other than to attorneys that are incorporated), or to a person who will be receiving a Form W-2 for services rendered to the church (all income should be reported on the Form W-2).
+Payments to persons made with a credit card or through an outside processor, such as Venmo or PayPal, are not required to be reported on Form 1099-NEC since the payment processing centers report these payments through the 1099-K reporting requirements.
+This does not apply to payments made through Zelle or ACH banking transactions.

-Also, travel expense reimbursements paid to a self-employed person under an accountable reimbursement plan do not count toward the \$600 figure.
+Travel expense reimbursements paid to a self-employed person under an accountable reimbursement plan do not count toward the \$600 figure.
 Additionally, if supplies are purchased from a self-employed person, the amount does not count toward the \$600 filing limit if the amount for the supplies has been separately stated on the invoice from the contractor.

-To complete Form 1099-NEC, the church will need to obtain the recipient's name, address, and Social Security number.
-Churches should obtain this information at the time of the person's visit since it often can be difficult to obtain the necessary information at a later date.
+To complete Form 1099-NEC, the church will need to obtain the recipient's name, address, and Social Security number/employer identification number.
+Churches should obtain this information at the time services are rendered since it often can be difficult to obtain the necessary information at a later date.
 IRS Form W-9 can be used to obtain this information.
-If a self-employed person who is paid \$600 or more during the course of a year by a church refuses to provide a Social Security number, then the church is required to withhold a percentage of the person's total compensation as "backup withholding."
+If an independent contractor who is paid \$600 or more during the course of a year by a church and refuses to provide a Social Security number or employer identification number, then the church is required to withhold a percentage of the person's total compensation as "backup withholding."
 See "Step 3," above.
-The backup withholding rate is 24 percent for 2024.
+The backup withholding rate is 24 percent for 2025.